leobudima/elogii-blog/content/driving-more-sales-with-local-delivery.md

 But if you deliver consumer goods that aren’t food, you’ll need to centralize your delivery around your inventory and depot locations.

 This will require you to [**plan single or multi-depot locations**](https://elogii.com/blog/planning-at-depot-level-vs-multi-depot-planning/) around last-mile delivery.
-To ensure that you keep pick-up and drop-off times as low as possible.
+To ensure that you keep the pick-up and drop-off times as low as possible.

 So for example, if you want to run an [**uninterrupted pharmacy delivery**](https://elogii.com/blog/uninterrupted-pharmacy-delivery/), you’ll either need to deliver prescriptions and medicine from the pharmacy store, or from your warehouse.